hashicorp/terraform-website/content/source/docs/plugin/framework/accessing-values.html.md

 Properties can either be `attr.Value` implementations or will be converted according to these rules.

-Unknown and null values cannot be represented in structs and will return an error.
+Unknown and null objects cannot be represented as structs and will return an error.
+Their attributes may contain unknown or null values if the attribute's type can hold them.

 ### Pointers